How to use a lime squeezer?

 If you are using an electric juicer, just follow the instructions found in the manual.
 Each brand and model have different methods, depending on the mechanism they are using.

-Limes can be a bit hard to squeeze because it is a bit hard.
-But it becomes easier to squeeze it even without a juicer by following these simple steps.
+Limes can be a bit hard to juice because it is a bit hard.
+But you can do it even without a juicer by following these simple steps.
 This method gives more juice than trying to juice half a lime.

 1. Cut the lime into smaller pieces, in quarters or more.